communitiesuk/epb-register-api/README.md

 #### CLI

-To run the docker image with CLI
+##### API Service

-`docker run -p {host_port}:80 -p {{host_port2}:443 --name test-epb-register-api epb-register-api`
+`docker run -p {host_port}:80 -p {host_port2}:443 --name test-epb-register-api epb-register-api`

 Where *host_port* is a free port you want to use on your host machine to make calls to the API.

+##### Sidekiq

+`docker run --name test-epb-register-api-worker epb-register-api-worker`

+#### Communicating with other containers
-If you want docker to communicate with a containarized instance of PostgreSQL, or another container in general, you will need to link them.
+When running the containers, you may want them to communicate with a containerized instance of PostgreSQL, Redis, or another container in general.
+To do this, you will need to use a bridge network and connect any containers that need to communicate with each other to it

+You can set up a bridge network using
+`docker network create {network_name}`

+And then connect a container to the network when going to run it e.g.
-`docker run -p {host_port}:80 -p {{host_port2}:443 --link {linked_container_id} --name test-epb-register-api epb-register-api`
+* for the api `docker run -p {host_port}:80 -p {host_port2}:443 --network {network_name} --name test-epb-register-api epb-register-api`

-Where *linked_container_id* is the name or ID of the container you want to access.
+* for sidekiq `docker run --network {network_name} --name test-epb-register-api-worker epb-register-api-worker`